Eva-Kuk/unique-wings/README.md

 ## Overview
-This is my fourth of Milestone Project 4 which is part of the Code Institute's FullStack Software Development Diploma Course and the main requirements is to build a full-stack website based around busines logic used to control a centrally-owned dataset which contain set up an authentication access mechanism and provide paid access to the site's data and purchase of the product.
+This is my Milestone Project 4 which is the 4th installment in the collection of projects and is part of the Code Institute's FullStack Software Development Diploma Course.
+Main requirements are to build a full-stack website based around business logic used to control a centrally-owned dataset which contains set up authentication access mechanism and provide paid access to the site's data and purchase of the product.

-This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python, Django, AWS, Relational database Postgres and Stripe payments in Back-End development which I have learned recently on the course.
+This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python, Django, AWS, Relational database Postgres and Stripe payments in Back-End development which I have learned recently in the course.

-The idea to create this website came from the inspiration of my best friend, who is a devoted fashion follower and passionate about unique creations, beautiful shoes and handbags, which she might show a quite few in her beautifull collection.
+The idea to create this website came from the inspiration of my best friend, who is a devoted fashion follower and passionate about unique creations, beautiful shoes and handbags, which she might show a few in her beautiful collection.
-The aim of this project is to create an e-commerce web application name **Unique Wings** for women but not only, for everyone for whom fashion plays a big role, who love and looking for unique, unusual and extraordinary shoes and bags, which accent their style.
-The users will find on the website products designed with bird and butterfly motif.
+The aim of this project is to create an e-commerce web application named **Unique Wings** for women but not only, for everyone for whom fashion plays a big role, who love and look for unique, unusual and extraordinary shoes and bags, which accent their style.
+The users will find website products designed with bird and butterfly motives.

-The brand name of the website "Unique Wings" was inspired not only by the beautiful and colorful parrots, peacocks and butterflies, which are the main theme of the collection offered in the store but is worth mentioning that the wings from Greek and Roman mythology were once an attribute of the gods.
+The brand name of the website "Unique Wings" was inspired not only by the beautiful and colorful parrots, peacocks and butterflies, which are the main themes of the collection offered in the store, but it's worth mentioning that the wings in Greek and Roman mythology were once an attribute of the gods.
 Nowadays they are a symbol of lightness, uniqueness and freedom, just like the shoes offer in the store which are not only unique and beautiful but also light and comfortable to wear.
-For many people, wings can also mean making their innermost dreams come true and believing that the impossible may become possible.
-I hope users can find on this page a collection of shoes and handbags which are not belonging to the cheapest but certainly belonging to the original and unique models which every women will be delighted to have in her wordrobe.
+For many people, wings can also mean making their innermost dreams come true and believe that the impossible may become possible.
+I hope users can find on this page a collection of shoes and handbags which do not belong to the cheapest, but certainly belong to the original and unique models which every woman will be delighted to have in her wardrobe.

 Users can search for and purchase unique shoes and bags via text search, designers or categories.